Coherent dynamics in soft-threshold integrate-and-fire networks: Results

 The Hopf curve \eqref{deltaHopfEq} is the boundary between the oscillatory (O) and bistable (O-H) regions, while the nearby fold of limit cycles is the boundary between the bistable (O-H) and high (H) activity regions.
 The non-smooth supercritical Hopf bifurcation at $E=1$ separates the oscillatory (O) and quiescent (Q) regions.

-Oscillatory behavior in the sLIF network (Fig.~\ref{fig:deltaStochVsMean}B lower panel, orange) qualitatively matches the mean-field approximation (Fig.~\ref{fig:deltaStochVsMean}B lower panel, black).
-Some discrepancy is expected due to the mean-field approximation.
-The maximum amplitude (Fig.~\ref{fig:deltaStochVsMean}D-F) and $L^2$ norm (Fig.~\ref{fig:deltaStochVsMean}G-I) of the sLIF network oscillations (grey circles) is in general lower than that of the mean-field approximation (solid black line).
-Additionally, the oscillatory region of the sLIF network is smaller since the onset of oscillation at the Hopf bifurcation occurs at a lower $E$ value, while the non-smooth Hopf bifurcation remains at threshold (Fig.~\ref{fig:deltaStochVsMean}E).
+Oscillatory behavior in the sLIF network (Fig.~\ref{fig:deltaStochVsMean}B lower panel, orange) qualitatively matches the mean-field approximation (Fig.~\ref{fig:deltaStochVsMean}B lower panel, black), with some discrepancy expected due to the mean-field approximation.
+The maximum amplitude (Fig.~\ref{fig:deltaStochVsMean}D-F) of the sLIF network oscillations (grey circles) are generally lower than those of the mean-field approximation (solid black line).
+Moreover, the oscillatory region of the sLIF network is narrower: the onset of oscillation at the Hopf bifurcation occurs at a lower value of $E$ than predicted by the mean-field theory, while the non-smooth Hopf bifurcation remains at threshold (Fig.~\ref{fig:deltaStochVsMean}E).
+The sLIF simulation data are shown only for large amplitude oscillations, which we further investigate in Fig.~\ref{fig:deltaStochVsMean_bistab}.

-We are able to observe the small bistable region O-H in the sLIF network with a slow ramp of the bifurcation parameter through the region, starting on either side.
+We observe the small bistable region O-H in the sLIF network with a slow ramp of the bifurcation parameter through the region, starting on either side.
 We show this process first with the mean-field approximation, where we know the location of the Hopf bifurcation analytically and the location of the fold of limit cycles from numerical continuation.
 We then repeat the process using the sLIF network and observe similar phenomena.

 We initialize a simulation of the mean-field (Fig.~\ref{fig:deltaStochVsMean_bistab}A, grey) in the oscillatory region (O) at a stable limit cycle and slowly increase the parameter $J_0$, through the bistable region (Fig.~\ref{fig:deltaStochVsMean_bistab}A, green).
 As the ramp continues, the limit cycle (Fig.~\ref{fig:deltaStochVsMean_bistab}B, Fig.~\ref{fig:deltaStochVsMean_bistab}A blue) persists until it loses stability at the fold marking the end of bistable region.
 The network activity then transitions to the stable homogeneous state and the oscillation decays.